-Itis a New Year and a time to begin again.
+It is a New Year and a time to start again and change your life.
+To achieve the dreams we set, and fell short on last year.
 Some of you may have noticed that I haven’t posted a fresh blog for some time.
 The final months and weeks of each year tend to cause stress and chaos no matter how organised we are.

 I was lucky enough to spend this Christmas with both my, and my partners families.
 Which for those of you who know me, you realise that was something quite special.

 However amongst the busyness and joyous times of the festive period, I let my self care lapse slightly.
 For me, sharing words of meaning to each of you is part of my self care.
 And so today, in the first week of January I’d like to chat about the idea of simply, beginning again.